 Google Maps | Parking: Free street parking – get there early on weekends!

 Law Street Beach is in the north Pacific Beach (PB) neighborhood and is characterized by wide beaches and waves that invite surfers of all levels.
 Pacific Beach is a busy area so the beaches here can get pretty crowded, especially near Crystal Pier to the south of Law Street.

 Law Street only has street parking, so for another option close by, head north a few blocks to check out Tourmaline Surfing Park, another popular surf beach.

 La Jolla Shores Beach

 Google Maps | Parking: $10-$28 depending on the amount of time.

-La Jolla Shores is debatably one of the most popular beaches in San Diego and, on a summer day, the sand fills with beach chairs and umbrellas.
+La Jolla Shores is debatably one of the most popular beaches in San Diego (La Jolla is one of the best places to stay in San Diego, after all).
+On a summer day, the sand fills with beach chairs and umbrellas.
 But the Shores has earned its popularity because of its wide beach, numerous ocean-based activities, surfing, and restaurants within walking distance, located on Avenida de La Playa.

 Just off La Jolla Shores lies an underwater paradise beloved by marine life, kayakers, snorkelers, and divers, so if this seems up your alley, check out the many tours you can take from the Shores.

 👉 Local Tip: If you’re a strong swimmer with snorkel experience and want to venture out on your own, head to the very south end of the beach and swim to the left to explore La Jolla’s stunning reef habitat.